 Citizens have the following rights.
 Their rights to information and to participate are explained in more detail in the Access to Information Rules in Part 4 of this Constitution.
-Reference should also be made to the section headed Citizens' Rights contained in the Summary and Explanation (Page 8):
+Reference should also be made to the section headed Citizens' Rights contained in the Summary and Explanation:

 - (a) Voting and petitions.
 Citizens on the electoral roll for the area have the right to vote and sign a petition to request a referendum for an elected mayor form of Constitution. - (b) Information.
-Citizens have the right to: - (i) attend meetings of the Council and its committees except where confidential or exempt information is likely to be disclosed, and the meeting is therefore held in private; - (ii) attend meetings of the executive when key decisions are being considered; attend meetings of the Executive and its committees except where confidential or exempt information is likely to be disclosed, and the meeting is therefore held in private - (iii) find out from the forward plannotice of forthcoming key decisions what key decisions will be taken by the executive and when; - (iv) see reports and background papers, except where confidential or exempt information is being reported, and any records of decisions made by the Council and the executive; and - (v) inspect the Council's accounts and make their views known to the external auditor; and - (vi) make a request for information pursuant to the Freedom of Information Act 2000. - (c) Participation.
+Citizens have the right to: - attend meetings of the Council and its committees except where confidential or exempt information is likely to be disclosed, and the meeting is therefore held in private; - (ii) attend meetings of the Executive and its committees except where confidential or exempt information is likely to be disclosed, and the meeting is therefore held in private - (iii) find out from the notice of forthcoming key decisions what key decisions will be taken by the executive and when; - (iv) see reports and background papers, except where confidential or exempt information is being reported, and any records of decisions made by the Council and the executive; and - (v) inspect the Council's accounts and make their views known to the external auditor; and - (vi) make a request for information pursuant to the Freedom of Information Act 2000. - (c) Participation.
 Citizens have the right to submit petitions to the Proper Officer, participate in the Council's public question time and contribute to reviews by overview and scrutiny committees. - (d) Complaints.
 Citizens have the right to complain to: - (i) the Council itself under its complaints scheme; - (ii) the Ombudsman after using the Council's own complaints scheme; - (iii) the Monitoring Officer about an alleged breach of the Councillors' Code of Conduct.